Thomas J. Moran (businessman): Personal life

-Moran lived in New York City and Spring Lake, New Jersey, with Joan (nee Maloney), his wife of over 35 years.
+Moran lived in New York City and Spring Lake, New Jersey, with Joan, his wife of over 35 years.
 Moran died in New York, with Joan at his side, after suffering from a short illness.
 He was 65.
 A Mass of Christian Burial was offered for Moran at Saint Patrick's Cathedral, with Timothy Michael Cardinal Dolan, Archbishop of New York, and a personal friend of Tom's, serving as officiant.